ansible/ansible/docsite/rst/galaxy.rst

     Added integration for travis chouseknecht/ansible-role-sendmail

 The setup command requires your Travis token.
 The Travis token is not stored in Galaxy.
-It is used along with the GitHub username and repo to create a hash as described in `the Travis documentation <https://docs.travis-ci.com/user/notifications/>`.
-The calculated hash is stored in Galaxy and use to verify notifications received from Travis.
+It is used along with the GitHub username and repo to create a hash as described in `the Travis documentation <https://docs.travis-ci.com/user/notifications/>`_.
+The calculated hash is stored in Galaxy and used to verify notifications received from Travis.

 The setup command enables Galaxy to respond to notifications.
-Follow the `Travis getting started guide <https://docs.travis-ci.com/user/getting-started/>` to enable the Travis build process for the role repository.
+Follow the `Travis getting started guide <https://docs.travis-ci.com/user/getting-started/>`_ to enable the Travis build process for the role repository.

-When you create your .travis.yml file add the following to cause Travis to notify Galaxy when build has completed:
+When you create your .travis.yml file add the following to cause Travis to notify Galaxy when a build completes:

 ::